-Together with its partners, AENEAS shapes the digital future of Europe and co-defines the RD&I Electronic Components and Systems (ECS) strategy.
-Initiated by three European Industry Associations AENEAS, ARTEMIS-IA and EPoSS, the Strategic Research Agenda for Electronic Components and Systems (ECS-SRA) is a document created by over 250 European technology experts which contains a technology roadmap for a digital Europe, as envisaged by industry, covering the key application areas, the RD&I challenges and potential solutions along the entire value chain.
+Together with its partners, AENEAS shapes the sustainable digital future of Europe and co-defines the RD&I Electronic Components and Systems (ECS) strategy.
+Initiated by three European Industry Associations AENEAS, ARTEMIS-IA and EPoSS, the Strategic Research and Innovation Agenda for Electronic Components and Systems (ECS-SRIA) is a document created by over 300 European technology experts which contains a technology roadmap for a digital Europe, as envisaged by industry, covering the key application areas, the RD&I challenges and potential solutions along the entire value chain.

 A radical, digital transformation is going on and strongly influencing how we live and how we work.
 The innovations that lie at the heart of this transformation are founded on the rapid developments of Electronic Components and Systems (ECS)-based applications.
-This prompted the three Industry Associations that represent their members along the ECS value chain to co-organise a joint ECS Strategic Research Agenda (SRA).
+This prompted the three Industry Associations that represent their members along the ECS value chain to co-organise a joint ECS Strategic Research and Innovation Agenda (SRIA).

-The ECS-SRA serves as the basis and input for the ECSEL multiannual strategic plan and for the European Commission strategic agenda
+The ECS-SRIA serves as the basis and input for the ECSEL multiannual strategic plan and for the European Commission strategic agenda

-The ECS-SRA serves as the strategic research agenda of the EUREKA Clusters PENTA and EURIPIDES²
+The ECS-SRIA serves as the strategic research agenda of the EUREKA Clusters PENTA and EURIPIDES²

-The ECS-SRA serves as the basis for the EUREKA PENTA and EURIPIDES² Clusters of their Calls for Proposals.
-For the PENTA and EURIPIDES² Joint Calls, projects can be and are submitted in all areas of the SRA.
+The ECS-SRIA serves as the basis for the EUREKA PENTA and EURIPIDES² Clusters of their Calls for Proposals.
+For the PENTA and EURIPIDES² Joint Calls, projects can be and are submitted in all areas of the SRIA.